imaginando/imaginando.github.io/vs/vs2/overview.md

 </div>
 <br>

 - **MIDI Learn** - Toggle MIDI mapping mode.
-When active, click highlighted controls to assign them to connected MIDI devices.
-Double-click a highlighted control to manually enter mapping information.
+When active, click highlighted controls to select them.
+Incoming MIDI messages from your connected MIDI devices will map to the selected control, letting you control VS with your sliders, knobs and notes.
+Double click a highlighted control to manually enter mapping information.
 Mappings will show in the [MIDI Mapping](midi-mapping) panel.
 - **Clock Source** (Standalone only) - Select the clock source: Internal, External MIDI Clock, or Ableton Link.
 - **Tempo** - Set project tempo.
 You can use the +/- buttons, double click for manual insertion, or press and drag left and right.
 The Tap button allows setting tempo by tapping rhythmically.
 - **Patch** - Displays the name of the selected patch.
 Click to show/hide the [Patch Manager](patch-manager).